TonyLHansen/onap-gerrit-review/warnings-and-errors.md

 * either copyright-year-not-found-in-file
 No Copyright line with the current year was found in a file where it should have been.

+* error bad-info-yaml
+onap-gerrit-review-verify-schema failed on the INFO.yaml file.